 The way to fix this bug is as follows.
 A change to the name of the actor needs to be treated just like a change to the value of another property when "Configure Actor" is selected when you right-click on an actor.

 I have started to look through the LSID code to fix this bug, but I have determined it is complicated enough that Aaron probably should be the one to fix this so that any changes I make do not cause unexpected side-effects elsewhere.
 However, if Aaron is not available, I can fix this bug.
 For now, I am assigning the bug to Aaron on the assumption that he is available for this task.

-#3 Updated by Aaron Aaron almost 9 years ago
+#3 Updated by Aaron Aaron about 9 years ago

 This was an issue because NamedObjId was not handling the MoMLChangeRequest produced by the RenameConfigurer in ptolemy.
 In revision 26448 of the kepler trunk I have added the change to the NamedObjId.
 It depends on a change to the ptolemy trunk (revision 59945).
 Because Kepler is not being built from the ptolemy trunk I have also added that change as an override in the Kepler core module. ptolemy.actor.gui.RenameConfigurer should be deleted next time the revision.txt file in the ptolemy kepler module is updated beyond revision 59945.